 1. Introduction

-1.1 The Definition and Role of Archives was given by Archives for the 21st Century, (The National Archives, 2009) as follows: “Archives are the record of the everyday activities of governments, organisations, businesses and individuals.
+Archives for the 21st Century (The National Archives, 2009) as follows: 'Archives are the record of the everyday activities of governments, organisations, businesses and individuals.
 They are central to the record of our national and local stories and are vital in creating cultural heritage and supporting public policy objectives.
-Their preservation ensures that future generations will be able to learn from the experiences of the past to make decisions about the present and future”.
+Their preservation ensures that future generations will be able to learn from the experiences of the past to make decisions about the present and future.'

 1.2 Archives provide rich and vital sources of evidence about past and present life.
 This evidence is unique in its ability to foster and inspire a sense of place, time and belonging.
 Archives help to bring the past to life, help us to understand why our present world is as it is and support the role of today's citizen.
 They provide authoritative evidence of past events for everyone to use, for educational, and academic, social, legal, business, medical and other uses.
 Archives may be used to solve problems and defend rights, and to cultivate pride in individual and community identities.